anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 **Not implemented yet:**
 1. 95% confidence interval (+-1.96/sqrt(n)) for autocorr
-2. comments in code.
+2. comments in code.vadim
-3. detrend and deseasonalize.
+3. detrend and deseasonalize.-not applied vadim
-4. execution time.
+4. execution time.- not display in results vadim
-5. ensemble method - labels and performance metrics.
+5. suggested parameters and user's choice.devosmita
-6. results without true outliers-unlabelled data.
+6. results without true outliers-unlabelled data.devosmita
-7. diff between the methods and applications for each method.
+7. diff between the methods and applications for each method.devosmita
+8. multivariate

 ## Installation instructions ##